-It’s October.
-A month into back to school time.
+Back to school time is upon us.
 Parents are already exhausted rousing sleepy kids, ensuring lunches are packed, urging them out the door or ferrying them between activities.
 It’s overwhelming just thinking about it.

 It’s worse for parents who juggle multiple roles.
 Some may be going to school part time themselves or adding eldercare to their list of To Do’s , along with working, child rearing and trying to look after themselves.